ObsoleteMadness/dclap/README.md

 # dclap
 Don's Class Application (DCLAP) library is a C++ class library for building applications on the common windowing operating systems (Macintosh, MS-Windows, XWindow-Motif and possibly others).

+The DCLAP code also contains source code for GopherPup and SeqPup.
+This may be of historic interest as it is an early cross-platform Gopher+ client with many advanced features.

 ## Releases
 I could find two released of DCLAP, 5b and 6d.
-Both are included here, please see Github releases.
+Both are included here, please see Github [tags](https://github.com/ObsoleteMadness/dclap/tags).

 ## Original Readme